amy231056512-lang/llm-oversight-eval/README.md

 Status: The experiment and analysis are complete.
 The research report will soon be added to this repository.
 # LLM Deliberation for Code Review Evaluation

-An independent AI Safety research project investigating the reliability of LLM-based code correctness judgments and the effects of peer-model deliberation.
+An independent AI Safety research project investigating how reliable LLM code-review judgments are and how they change after deliberation with another LLM.

 ## Overview